karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 <figcaption>A showcase of things people made with Raylib</figcaption>
 </figure>

 Note that Raylib is not a game engine.
 What we will do here is write Odin code that uses Raylib and from that code output a stand-alone executable game that you can run.
 It is a straight-to-the-point and fun way to make games.

+> **GAMEDEV LINGO:** The method of making games without a game enigne is often called 'making games from scratch'.

 Odin comes with built in support for Raylib, you do not need to install anything extra after we've gotten Odin up and running.